lawrennd/old_talks/_mlai/dimensionality-reduction.md

 you can take a very high quality ordnance survey map with you.
 However, unless you are a really excellent orienteer, when you are far from any given landmark, you will probably be *uncertain* about your true position on the map.
-These states are also latent variables.
+These states are also latent variables.}

-In statistical analysis of experiments you try to control for each aspect of the experiment, in particular by *randomization*.
+\notes{In statistical analysis of experiments you try to control for each aspect of the experiment, in particular by *randomization*.
 So if I'm interested in the ability of a particular fertilizer to improve the yield of a particular plant I may design an experiment where I